 Appealing a Denied Claim

-Injured workers seeking to appeal a denied claim can petition the OJCC, the Office of Judges of Compensation Claims.
+Injured workers seeking to obtain compensation or appeal a denied claim can petition the OJCC, the Office of Judges of Compensation Claims.
 There is a two-year window of opportunity to file your appeal, so it will be important to act quickly.
 At this point, the insurance company can choose to change their decision and pay compensation, or submit a response justifying their decision.
 Furthermore, just because they initially say they will pay, doesn’t mean they will not challenge the claim later.

 Finally, mediation will be held to work out any disputes and the judge will make a ruling.
 If no resolution can be reached or the outcome is unfavorable, the ruling can be appealed once again.
 In this case, an administrative hearing will be held with the Judge of Compensation Claim.
 This will be much like a trial setting and both sides will present evidence.
 You will be asked to expound on the nature of your injuries, how they were sustained and how they prevented you from performing your duties.
 The judge will then issue a ruling within 30 days and even this ruling can be appealed further.

-A qualified workers’ comp lawyer in Miami will be able to guide you through this complex system of laws and recover the compensation you need to make a full recovery.
+A qualified workers’ comp lawyer in Miami will be able to guide you through this complex system of the workers’ compensation laws and recover the compensation you need to make a full recovery.
 Because we have extensive experience in these claims and processes, our insight can greatly increase the value of your claim as well.

 Contact a Miami Workers’ Compensation Lawyer at Work Injury Rights Today for a Risk-Free Consultation!

 If you have been injured in a workplace accident, the implications can impact your life considerably.
-The team of workers’ comp attorneys at Work Injury Rights have handled thousands of workplace injury cases in South Florida and throughout the state.
+The team of Florida workers’ comp attorneys at Work Injury Rights have handled thousands of workplace and personal injury cases in South Florida and throughout the state.
 We are ready to stand by your side through the entire process, fighting to get you the fair compensation that you are entitled to under the law.